-The competition involves a dispute (“Case-Study”) arising out of international investment protection law and provisions of a Bilateral Investment Treaty (BIT) and will be available early in September 2011.
+The competition involves a dispute (“Case-Study”) arising out of international investment protection law and provisions of a Bilateral Investment Treaty (BIT) and will be available early in autumn 2012.

 The focus of the moot court will be on oral presentation before an arbitral tribunal.
 Participants will therefore not need to prepare full written memorials, but only skeleton arguments outlining the arguments for both claimant and respondent.